mmark-md/mmark/README.md

 1. URIs are not automatically recognized, you must enclose them in `<` and `>`.

-2. Block quotes require only one `>` and they continue as long as long the inner content is indented.
+2. Block quotes require only one `>` and they continue as long as the inner content is indented.

    This is OK: